mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-Other groups that might oppose the Travellers include a wide range of possibilities but are most often ‘the villains’ of an adventure or campaign.
-Their motives vary but if they plan to board the Travellers’ ship, they presumably want something or someone aboard the ship; otherwise, they would simply attempt to destroy it.
+Other groups that might oppose the Travellers include a wide range of possibilities but are most often ‘the villains' of an adventure or campaign.
+Their motives vary but if they plan to board the Travellers' ship, they presumably want something or someone aboard the ship; otherwise, they would simply attempt to destroy it.